 School staff have the power to search students, and their possessions, without consent where they have reasonable grounds for suspecting that the student may have a prohibited item.
+School staff can use CCTV footage to decide whether they have grounds to conduct a search for an item.
 Prohibited items are:

 - knives and weapons

 - alcohol

 - illegal drugs

 - stolen items

-- tobacco and cigarette papers
+- tobacco and cigarette papers, vapes and e-cigarettes

 - fireworks

 - pornographic images

 - any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property; and

 - any item banned by the school rules which has been identified in the rules as an item which may be searched for.